fr34k8/Xiaomi-cloud-tokens-extractor/README.md

 # Xiaomi Cloud Tokens Extractor

-This tool/script retrieves tokens for all devices connected to Xiaomi cloud and encryption keys for BLE devices.
+This tool retrieves tokens for all devices connected to Xiaomi cloud and encryption keys for BLE devices.

-You will need to provide Xiaomi Home credentials (_not ones from Roborock app_):
+It supports two ways of authentication:
-- username (e-mail or Xiaomi Cloud account ID)
+- username (e-mail/Xiaomi Cloud account ID) & password
-- password
+- QR code

-- Xiaomi's server region (`cn` - China, `de` - Germany etc.).
-Leave empty to check all available
+After logging in you have to select a Xiaomi's server region (`cn` - China, `de` - Germany etc.).
+Leave it empty to check all available

 In return all of your devices connected to account will be listed, together with their name and IP address.